ClearSpring Pharmacy Horizontal Logo

 Occlusive, Water-Soluble Gel for Wound Management

-Polyethylene Glycol (PEG) based occlusive, water-soluble gels specifically formulated for wound management promote a moist environment allowing for optimal healing.
-These gels contain organic Meadowsweet Extract with phenolic glycosides and flavonoids that potentially provide germicidal, anti-inflammatory, and healing properties along with the ability to deliver Active Pharmaceutical Ingredients (APIs) topically to sensitive wound sites.
+These gels contain organic Meadowsweet Extract with phenolic glycosides and flavonoids that provide germicidal, anti-inflammatory, and healing properties.
+They deliver Active Pharmaceutical Ingredients (APIs) topically to sensitive wound sites.

 Benefits: